Skip to Main Content

 Aurora rates for teens

 The average cost of car insurance in Aurora for a teen driver will likely be higher than any other age group.
 This is largely due to their inexperience behind the wheel and higher accident likelihood.
 Drivers aged 15 to 19 make up just 4 percent of all motorists, but the fatal crash rate for that age group is nearly three times higher than it is for drivers in their twenties.
 Insurers tend to charge teens more money for their car insurance to account for the added risk.
-According to our research, American National and Geico offer the cheapest rates for 16-year-olds with full coverage, while American National and Geico have the lowest average full coverage rates for 18-year-old drivers.
+According to our research, the companies below offer the cheapest rates for 16-year-olds and 18-year-olds.
 Teen motorists may find more savings with some teen-specific car insurance discounts, like one for good grades or enrolling in a driver safety course.

 The rates in the tables below reflect teen drivers who are still on their parents’ policies.